Eggmen11/Eggmen11/README.md

 # Yo, I’m Egi 💪

 What’s good?
 I’m the dude who’s always got a laptop 💻, a football ⚽, or a barbell 🏋️ in hand—sometimes all three if I’m feeling extra.
-I live for coding dope stuff, smashing it on the pitch, and lifting heavy things just to flex on gravity.
+I live for coding dope stuff, hitting top bins, and lifting heavy things just to flex on gravity.
 Life’s a game, and I’m here to win it 🏆.

 ## What I’m Up To 🔥